Vonage/vivid-3/libs/components/src/lib/tooltip/README.md

 # Tooltip

 A tooltip displays additional, non-essential, informative message, description or explanation to a focusable element upon hover or focus.
-It appears after a short delay and disappears when `Escape` key is pressed, element loses focus or hovered off.
+It disappears when the element loses focus, is hovered off, or when the `Escape` key is pressed

 ```js
 <script type="module">